Published 2025-09-05.

 p main.method(:hello) # => #<s;Method: Object#hello>

-Promiscuous top-level definitions such as the leakage from the main
+Promiscuous top-level definitions that leak from the main instance

 All top-level definitions leak, including methods, constants, local variables, and instance variables.